Ningaloo Coast: Description

-The reef is less than 0.5 km offshore in some areas, such as Coral Bay.
+The reef is less than 500 m offshore in some areas, such as Coral Bay.
 In 2006, researchers from the Australian Institute of Marine Science discovered gardens of sponges in the marine park's deeper waters that are thought to be species completely new to science.
 The short-nosed sea snake, thought to have been extinct for 17 years, was found on Ningaloo Reef in December 2015.

+As of 2025, it was estimated that the reef attracts 200,000 tourists each year.